tar3kAlakkad1/python-codebase-conventions-generator/Plan.md

 - Validate inputs with `zod` (extension, size, non-empty, reasonable character set)
 - Surface errors via MUI `Snackbar`
 - Emit a normalized array of `{ filename, content }` to parent
+- Use MUI for all components that you may need.

 Acceptance criteria
 - Drag-and-drop accepts only `.py` and rejects others with clear messaging